desmonty/rnnlib/README.md

 and the recurrent neural netwroks to enable anyone to use it independently.

 ## Daily Todo
+* Makes UnitaryMatrix takes non-complex number
+* override toString for vector => writeln(vector) should print the array.
 * Think about parameters shared between layers: can the layer be different and share the same parameters ?
-* Makes UnitaryMatrix takes non-complex number
-* pull request / tasks / overall management.
-* wip: Neural Networks
-  * addLayer meta-logic (from, to, name)
-  * compute logic
 * dropout
-* randclone weigths: serialized_data holds all weigths -> can be constructed using smaller array with random cloning.
+* (optm) randclone weigths: serialized_data holds all weigths -> can be constructed using smaller array with random cloning.

 # TODO